Healthy Homes Assessment Timberlea

 Insulation Timberlea

-Insulation for underfloor and ceilings is a requirement to all rental houses since 1 July 2019.
-All landlords and property managers should make sure that the insulation meets this new quality.
-In some cases, an existing insulation on the ceiling or in the subfloor space may need to be added or replaced.
+Ceiling and underfloor insulation is required to all rental homes from 1 July 2019.
+All landlords and property managers should make sure that the insulation is in line with standards that are in line with the latest standard.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space may require to be replaced or replaced.

-A house that is well-insulated can help control condensation and lower the chance of mould and dampness, and also makes much easier to allow the house to retain the heat.
+A properly insulated home can help control condensation and lower the chance of mould and dampness as well as making much easier to the home to keep warmth.

-The "R" stands for thermal resistance, and is a measure of how well the insulation withstands heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" stands for thermal resistance and is a gauge of how well the insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 Timberlea Moisture Ingress & Drainage

-Keeping your rental property safe from dampness isn’t just about the inside It’s about having to make sure there is somewhere for surface, rain and ground water to go and to prevent it from getting into the building.
-When it comes to moisture and damp it’s frequently what you don’t see that can cause a lot of trouble and end up causing the property to suffer and affecting your tenant’s well-being.
+The security of your rental home from water damage isn’t only about the inside of the building It’s about having to ensure there is somewhere for surface, rain and underground water to flow and prevent it from getting inside.
+When it concerns damp and moisture it is typically the concerns you don’t notice that can cause a lot of trouble and cause damage to your investment and harming the tenant’s health.

-Rental properties need to have effective drainage for the removal of storm water, surface water and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that the water is able to go and that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.
+Rental properties require to be equipped with efficient drainage to get rid of storm water, surface water, and ground water.
+This includes an appropriate outfall or runoff.
+Making sure the water is able to go, and it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.

 moisture ingress and drainage inspection